 One of the many events was an afternoon book swap organised by our excellent local bookshop.
 To make it even more convivial, I was asked to provide cake.
 Cake and books combined?
 It doesn’t get much better than that and I was easily persuaded.

-Of course the big questions were what to make and how much to make?
-I had no idea how many people might turn up to this event – might be two (my wonderful mother and lovely friend who very kindly came along to make tea) or twenty or a lot more?
+Of course the big questions were what to bake and how much to make?
+I had no idea how many people might turn up to this event.
+It might be two (my wonderful mother and lovely friend who very kindly came along to make tea) or twenty or a lot more.

-After much dithering, I went for six bakes, trying to get a good contrast in flavour, size, colour and texture as well as a gluten free offering just in case.
+After much dithering, I went for six bakes.
+I wanted to get a good contrast in flavour, size, colour and texture as well as a gluten-free offering just in case.
 As it turned out, it very much was the case and my gluten-free cake was really appreciated.

 Jean had a good tip on her blog Baking in Franglais; in her experience, Coffee & Walnut was always the most popular cake for this type of thing.
 So, I made a large coffee & walnut cake using my go to recipe from Gaia’s Kitchen by Julia Ponsonby.
 Jean was absolutely right, this was the first one that people went for and the first one to disappear.
 I was told by a reputed coffee & walnut cake aficionado that it was a very “good” one.